 The public face of LinkedIn are saying to their stakeholders and shareholders that engagement is up.
 But in several groups of leading group managers (who run many of LinkedIn’s largest groups), there is a feeling of a ghost town.
 Groups that used to have dozens of new discussions are getting none.
 Spam has increased, and new people joining groups dropped from 100s a week to 10s a month.

 Even in November 2015 Jeff Weiner was giving presentations about the importance of being open and honest.
-At the very same time his developers and product managers were delivering a product that is clearly not meeting the honest and open parts, and from the discussions with 7000 group managers, membership does not seem to matter (remember members first)!
+At the very same time his developers and product managers were delivering a product that is clearly not meeting the honest and open parts, and from the discussions with 7000 group managers, membership does not seem to matter (remember their stated value “Members first)!

 Corporate Values and stated core values are important